slowstone/leetcode/summary/sum.md

 ```

 ## Problem 254
-Write a function that takes an integer n and return all possible combinations of its factors.
+&emsp;Write a function that takes an integer n and return all possible combinations of its factors.

->> Note: Each combination's factors must be sorted ascending, for example: The factors of 2 and 6 is [2, 6], not [6, 2].
+> &emsp;Note: Each combination's factors must be sorted ascending, for example: The factors of 2 and 6 is [2, 6], not [6, 2].
 You may assume that n is always positive.
 ```C++
 class Solution {
 public: